ZhengdaoZhang/my-study/learn_front-end_development/responsive_web_design/README.md

 Selecting the correct colors for your webpage can greatly improve the aesthetic appeal to your readers.
 In this course, you'll build a set of colored markers.
 You'll learn different ways to set color values and how to pair color with each other.

+### class 4: Learn forms by building a registration form

+You can use HTML forms to collect information from people who visit your webpage.
+In this course, you'll learn HTML forms by building a signup page.
+You'll learn how to control what types of people into your form, and some now CSS tools for styling your page.